mrocklin/blog/_posts/work/2015-10-09-Distributed.md

 >>> from distributed.dask import get
 >>> get('node1', 8787, dsk, 'total')
+500004095.00759566
 {% endhighlight %}

-Apparently not everyone finds dask dictionaries and pleasant to write by hand.
+Apparently not everyone finds dask dictionaries to be pleasant to write by hand.
 You could also use this with dask.imperative or dask.array.

 ### dask.imperative